Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 Collagen As a Potent Antioxidant

 Like any other part of the body, hair follicles are also susceptible to oxidative damage caused by free radicals and the signs of premature aging.
-Which not only affect our cellular tissues, but also our DNA .
+Which not only affects our cellular tissues but also our DNA .